gathik-jindal/MooreMachine/README.md

 ```

 ## License
-It is an open-source project.
+It is an open source project.